techrahulG/mageento_1_setup/README.md

 CMD /usr/sbin/init

 # docker-compose.yml
 #version is very important part of this file which is depend on docker version.
 version: "3.3"
 services:
   magento:
-    build: .     ---- #here Dockerfile is getting called
+   ---- #here Dockerfile is getting called
-    image: 'rahuldock16/magento'    ------- #after building Dockerfile this will tag image with name and conta
+    build: .       #after building Dockerfile this will tag image with name and container
-    container_name: 'magento_1'     ------- #set the container name
+    image: 'rahuldock16/magento'        #set the container name
+    container_name: 'magento_1'         #define container name.

  environment:
       PRODUCTION: 'true'    ------#allow you to make changes in prodution environment also